 Read more “You’re not so special!
 The hidden messages of the airline industry”

-When Capital One offers to “erase” part of her debts with award points, Kate Morrical calls on a points skeptic to clear things up.
-See what happens next.
+When Capital One offers to “erase” part of her debts with award points, Kate Morrical calls on a loyalty program skeptic to clear things up.
+Find out what happens next.

 Question: You’ve gone on record plenty of times with your feelings about loyalty programs, so I wondered if you’d seen this ad for Capital One’s “Purchase Eraser.”
 In it, Alec Baldwin implies that he can “erase” a $700 purchase with 30,000 miles.

 But the program overview clearly states that any purchase over $600 is 100 miles per dollar to redeem.